Recent from talks

 In Escort game modes, a player may also choose to play as the Civilian class, which is armed only with an umbrella, no armor, and very little health.
 Civilians are typically escorted and protected by the rest of the team.

-Team Fortress was originally a mod for Quake (1996), developed by TF Software Pty.
-Ltd. The developers were working on a standalone sequel when they were hired by Valve to create a port of Team Fortress as a mod for Valve's 1998 game Half-Life.
+The first Team Fortress was a mod for Quake (1996), developed by TF Software Pty.
+Ltd. In June 1998, Valve announced it had acquired TF Software to create a Team Fortress game as a mod for Valve's 1998 game Half-Life.
 After several delays, Team Fortress Classic was released on April 7, 1999.

 Hub AI